hashicorp/vault-client-dotnet/README.md

 The Nuget packages are hosted in an internal Nuget feed that can be found in [Artifactory][artifactory].
 You can use the Dotnet CLI or Nuget CLI to retrieve the package.

-You first need to add the private Nuget feed as a source in either CLI:
+You first need to add the private Nuget feed as a source in either CLI.
+You can also generate an [access token][access-token] that can be used in lieu of a password.

 ```shell-session
 nuget sources add \